Government of Spain: mandatory formalities for foreigners.

 • Issuance of the registration certificate:

-More information about the procedure here.
+More information about this procedure here.

-Check here the regulations
+Check the regulations here (art.44.2).

 • Your passport